-A study of death from personal, social and universal standpoints with emphasis upon what the dying may teach the living.
+A study of death from personal, social, and universal standpoints with emphasis upon what the dying may teach the living.
 Principal issues are the stages of dying, bereavement, suicide, funeral conduct, and the religious doctrines of death and immortality.
-Course includes, as optional, practical projects with terminal patients under professional supervision.
-Only one course from the combination of REL 120 and 121 may be used for distribution.
+Includes optional practical projects with terminal patients under professional supervision.

 JUDAIC STUDIES: FROM THE EXODUS TO THE ROMANS

 An examination of the Jewish vision of the foundation stories, the history, and the impact of events upon the Jewish world-view.
 The sources of the Bible are examined in detail, and the changing self-perception of the Israelites is a major focus.
 This period is formative in the development of what will become the Jewish People.
 Fulfills Global Cultural Diversity Requirement.
 Alternate years.